alemorale/getdata-project/Codebook.md

 The sensor signals were pre-processed using noise filters and sampling with a fixed-width sliding window.
 The sensor acceleration signal was separated into its gravitational and body motion components.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 The obtained dataset was randomly partitioned into two sets, with 70% being training data and 30% test data [1].

 ## Transformations
 There were no transformations performed to the data per se.
-The variables on the tidy dataset consist of a subset of all variables contained in the original datasets, the selection consisting of only mean values and standard deviation of the quantities measured.
+The features included in the tidy dataset consist of a subset of the 561 features contained in the original datasets.
+The selection was such that only mean values and standard deviations of the derived features remained.
 The variable names were replaced by more descriptive and readable names.

 ## Code Book